What is Renewable Term Life Insurance?

 Life insurance is a crucial decision for everyone to consider.
-It’s also a very personal decision, as the individual has to think about the lives of their loved ones and plan for them to move forward without them.
+It’s also a very personal decision, as it’s the time when you have to think about the lives of your loved ones and plan for them to move forward without you.

 How Does Renewable Term Life Insurance Work?

 A renewable term life insurance policy works very similarly to a traditional term life insurance policy.
 With a traditional term policy, coverage is locked in for the customer at a certain price for a certain amount of years — known as the term.
 However, after the initial term has expired, the policy may cancel.
 With a renewable term policy, the policyholder has the option to renew the policy without having to purchase a new policy or undergo the eligibility process.